glauth/glauth/README.md

 # Testing

-Of course, a core set of tests is being run by Travis CI.
+Of course, a core set of tests is being run by Github Actions CI.
 However, when developing new features/refactoring, a more comprehensive regression testing suite is needed.

 You can run `go test` to execute the tests found in `glauth_test.go` -- better, if it is installed, you can run [goconvey](https://github.com/smartystreets/goconvey)